ifraud/ifraud.github.io/_drafts/calculus-basics.md

 > $$ F(x) = \int{f(x)dx} $$

 That is it!
+If we plot all these values together, we will get a curve that kind of takes us back to figure 1.

 ## A Dropping ball

-Now, let us see how these concepts help us in physical world.
+Now, let us see how these concepts help us in a physical world.
 Let us take a random planet with g=2 and no atmosphere.
 If we drop an apple from some height and see the change in height as a function of time elapsed.
 It should follow an interesting motion that puzzled a couple of people before who became really really famous.
 Go ahead and press the button!